 While the average property price in London may be over £471,000 according to Government figures, prices have fallen back slightly over the year.
 Many believe that it’s uncertainty over Brexit that has taken some of the heat out of the market with decreases reported as recently as November.

-There is a feeling, however, that 2020 could see prices start to rise again, especially if we really do start to “get Brexit done”.
+According to Mighty News there is a feeling, however, that 2020 could see prices start to rise again, especially if we really do start to “get Brexit done”.
 If this is the case, then this could be the best time for a long time to pull out all the stops and buy a first property.

 As mentioned, the biggest concern for most first time buyers is how to get a sizeable enough deposit.
 But lenders are now more willing to consider 95% loans and other alternatives for first-time buyers, including ones in which parents agree to act as guarantors.
 It’s a competitive market; however, with the advent of online services such as Trussle who offer free mortgage advice and root out the best and most appropriate deals, finding your way in this market has been easier in recent years.